|life span|| |

 The rat terrier breed was firmly established as a reliable farmhand by the 1920s.

-By the middle of the 20th century, as farmers began relying more on traps and poisons, the rat terrier fell out of popularity, and the breed was sustained by a handful of dedicated breeders until the dogs gained a boost of popularity as a family pet in the 1970s.
-The American Kennel Club (AKC) allowed rat terriers to enter competitions in 2006, and finally recognized the breed in 2010.
+By the middle of the 20th century, as farmers began relying more on traps and poisons to rid their property of vermin, the rat terrier fell out of popularity and the breed was sustained by a handful of dedicated breeders until the dogs gained a boost of popularity as a family pet in the 1970s.
+The American Kennel Club (AKC) allowed rat terriers to enter competitions in 2006, and finally registered the breed in 2013.

 - Rat terriers come in three sizes: miniature, standard, and a larger size commonly called the Decker.
 Only the first two sizes are recognized by the AKC.